cezaraugusto/brave-location/README.md

 ## Support table

 This table lists the default locations where Brave is typically installed for each supported platform and channel.
 The package checks these paths (in order) and returns the first one found.
-If Brave is installed elsewhere, it may not be detected.

 <table>
   <thead>